 After tooth extraction, it’s important for a blood clot to form to stop the bleeding and begin the healing process.
-That’s why we ask you to bite on a gauze pad for 30–45 minutes after the appointment.
-If heavy bleeding persists, bite on another gauze for 45 minutes.
-Oozing and pink saliva is normal for 24–48 hours after tooth removal and does not require intervention.
+That’s why we ask you to bite on a gauze pad for 30 minutes after the appointment.
+If heavy bleeding persists, bite on another DAMP piece of gauze for 30 minutes again.
+Oozing and pink tinged saliva is normal for 24–48 hours after tooth removal and does not require intervention.

 After the tooth is extracted, you may feel some pain and experience some swelling.
-An ice pack or an unopened bag of frozen peas or corn applied to the area will keep swelling to a minimum.
-Take pain medications as prescribed.
-The swelling usually subsides after 48 hours.
-We recommend the use of the long-lasting anesthetic Exparel® to alleviate pain and reduce the need for narcotics.
-Please ask if Exparel is appropriate for your case.
+An ice pack or unopened bag of frozen vegetables applied to the area for the first 24 hours will keep swelling to a minimum.
+The swelling usually subsides within the 48–72-hour range.
+Take over-the-counter pain medications as prescribed, as needed.

 It is important to resume your normal dental routine after 24 hours.
-This should include brushing and flossing your teeth at least once a day.
-This will speed up healing and help keep your mouth fresh and clean.
+This should include brushing and flossing your teeth at least twice a day.
+This will speed up healing and help keep your mouth clean and fresh.